 Heading cross country to the south east now.
 Waterford boasts Ireland’s largest Christmas festival.
 Winterval runs for the month leading up to Christmas.
 The wealth of festive fun on offer includes the Santa Experience, the Winterval Express Train, the Horse Drawn Sleigh and Winterval on Ice.

 So we simply have to end our Christmas In Ireland trip in the capital.
-Of course I am biased as it’s my hometown!
-But really, for me there’s nothing quite like the festive atmosphere in Dublin.
-I just love the hustle and bustle of Grafton Street and Henry Street.
+Of course I am biased as it’s my hometown and The Irish Store headquarters is directly facing the iconic GPO (pictured) But really, for me there’s nothing quite like the festive atmosphere in Dublin.
+I just love the hustle and bustle of Grafton Street and Henry Street thronged with shoppers.
 Other highlights include Carols by Candlelight at Christchurch and the Moving Crib which takes me back to my childhood.

 Slán go fóill!